n-laoutaris/rental-database-SQL/README.md

 # Apartment Rental Database (Oracle SQL)

-This repository contains the design, implementation, and testing of an apartment rental relational database system.
-It simulates a property rental service, covering aspects such as apartment listings, owner details, and tenant interactions.
-It supports key operations like listing available apartments, querying ownership details, and tracking rentals.
+This repository contains the design, implementation and testing of an apartment rental relational database system.
+It simulates a property rental service, covering aspects such as apartment listings, owner details and tenant interactions.
+It supports key operations like listing available apartments, querying ownership details and tracking rentals.

 ![ER Diagram](/images/ER.jpg)